techiescamp/cka-certification-guide/lab-setup/mac-silicon/README.md

 sudo vagrant up
 ```

-Once the VMs are up, you cna login to the VMs using the VM names.
+Once the VMs are up, you can login to the VMs using the VM names.

 ```
 vagrant ssh controlplane
 vagrant ssh node01
-vagrant ssh node01
+vagrant ssh node02
 ```

 ## Halt the VMs